pentestfunctions/foundations-of-cybersecurity/book_preview/free-preview_1.md

 When you type in and connect to a website like `google.com`, this is known as a **DNS** (Domain Name System).
 It's unrealistic for people to remember `172.217.24.46` the public IP address when they access the internet, so a DNS resolver is used to convert `google.com` to `172.217.24.46`.

-> Think of it like a phonebook that knows where to send your letters you type to IP addresses.
+> Think of it like your contacts list in a cellphone, you can't be expected to remember EVERY phone number but by giving them names you recognize, you can now know who to call or text.

 ### How Websites Connect